-Approximately 30% of the interests in the Property Purchaser are to be held by a privately-held company in which Mr. Schwartz has a material interest; and approximately 25% of the interests in the Property Purchaser are to be held by an entity in which Mr. Schwartz has a non-voting interest.
+Prior to the September 2018 amendment of the Property Sale Agreement, approximately 30% of the interests in the then-applicable Property Purchaser were to be held by a privately-held company in which Mr. Schwartz has a material interest; and approximately 25% of the interests in the such Property Purchaser were to be held by an entity in which Mr. Schwartz has a non-voting interest.
+In September 2018, however, the Property Sale Agreement was assigned to a purchaser unrelated to us or Mr. Schwartz.
+See "Overview - Recent developments" above.